Robert-van-Engelen/Forth500/manual.md

     CREATE primes 2 , 3 , 5 , 7 , 11 , 13 , 17 , 19 , 23 , 31 , ↲

-The `primes` table values are accessed with address arithmetic as follows:
+The entire `primes` table is displayed using address arithmetic as follows:

-    : show-primes 10 0 DO primes I CELLS + ?
+    : primes?   ( -- ) 10 0 DO primes I CELLS + ?
 LOOP ; ↲

 where `primes` returns the starting address of the table and `primes I CELLS +` computes the address of the cell that holds the `I`'th prime value.